LAB0-Inc/eomt/README_Lab0.md

 The script is `validate_SCD.sh`.
 TODO: I need to check what it produces in output.

 # PyTorch inference on one image (or more)
 The original authors provide the `inference.ipynb` notebook.
+[Not sure if that is currently working]

+The `inference.py` script can run inference on a single image or on the full validation set.

-# TensorRT engine
+# Converting to TensorRT